Harper Reed: 2012 American Presidential Campaign

 Reed served as Chief Technology Officer for Obama for America from April 2011 through the November 2012 election.
 A central component of that work was Project Narwhal, a centralized database of electoral information.
-Reed helped build a team of developers from tech companies like Twitter, Google, Facebook, Craigslist, Quora, Orbitz and Threadless.
+Reed helped build a team of developers from tech companies like Twitter, Google, Facebook, Craigslist, Quora, Orbitz, and Threadless.
 This approach— hiring technology workers from the tech startups rather than the political realm— was novel.

 Modest

 In 2012 Reed founded and was the CEO of Modest, a startup that built retail solutions for mobile devices.
 Modest was funded primarily by Eric Schmidt.
 In August 2015, Braintree purchased Modest and relaunched the Modest platform as PayPal Commerce.

 Braintree

-Reed joined PayPal as a Senior Director of Software Development and as Entrepreneur in Residence in PayPal’s Next Generation Commerce group.
+Reed joined PayPal as a Senior Director of Software Development and as Entrepreneur in Residence in PayPal's Next Generation Commerce group.

 Other

 Reed is on a number of boards, including Keeper, a leading password manager application.
 He is a Trustee and board member at Cornell College.
 He is a board member of the Pardee RAND Graduate School.
 Reed is also on the advisory boards of the Royal United Services Institute and the Illinois Tech Computer Science Department.
 Reed was also a consultant and advisory to House of Cards for a number of episodes.
+Harper also sits on the advisory boards for IIT Computer Science and the Royal United Service Institute, and is a Director's Fellow at the MIT Media Lab.